Dlang-UPB/D-Summer-School/docs/project/milestone-2.md

 ### TODOs

-You will need to implement the following functions:
+You will need to implement the following functions.

-#### addUser

-Forwards the request to the backend and, depending on the response, creates the JSON object and the reponse code.
+Each of them will forward the request to the backend and, depending on the response, creates the JSON object and the response code.
+If the request is successful, the web API function should return a JSON object, as described below.
-For a successful query you need to return a [JSON](https://vibed.org/api/vibe.data.json/) object that contains an informative text of your choosing.
+Unless otherwise stated, for a successful query you need to return a [JSON](https://vibed.org/api/vibe.data.json/) object that contains an informative text of your choosing.
 To pack any kind of data into a JSON object, simply use the [serializeToJson](https://vibed.org/api/vibe.data.json/serializeToJson) function.
 For situations where the query has failed you must throw an [HTTPStatusException](https://vibed.org/api-0.7.31/vibe.http.common/HTTPStatusException.this).
+For any of the methods, you can throw an `HTTPStatus.internalServerError` `HTTPStatusException` in any scenario not described below.

+All methods that you'll have to implement can be grouped into 2 categories: those that require authentication and those that don't.
+In the [VirusTotalAPIRoot interface](https://github.com/Dlang-UPB/PCLP4-internal/blob/main/m2/rest_api/source/virus_total.d#L19), you'll see that the former methods have an `@anyAuth` tag (also called a [user-defined attribute (UDA)](https://dlang.org/spec/attribute.html#UserDefinedAttribute)), while the latter have a `@noAuth` UDA.
+The `@noAuth` methods can be queried without being logged in.
+The `@anyAuth` ones, however, require a valid user to be logged in before the method can be executed.
+**If the user is not logged in, each `@anyAuth` will return `HTTPStatus.unauthorized` by default.**
+The login mechanism was described in the ["Access tokens"](#access-tokens) section.
+The checker already takes care of this by adding the required access token whenever it's needed.

+#### addUser

-The situations where an `addUser` query may fail are:
+Situations where `addUser` may fail:

 - invalid email: `HTTPStatus.badRequest` is returned
 - null password: `HTTPStatus.badRequest` is returned